kasiarlz/InstagramLikingBOT/README.md

 # InstagramLikingBOT

-Instagram Liking BOT using Python
+Instagram Liking BOT using Python and Selenium

 Just add hashtags you want
 Your Login and Password